Shahed-BD71/fast-courier/README.md

 Fast Courier is a system, where a user Book their Parcel by providing their courier information.
 They show & get discounts based on promotion or remaining discount date.
 ## The discount info. automatically change when a discount offer date is over.
-All the discount offers come from JSON Server...
+All the discount offers and date come from JSON Server...

 To run this application locally.
 ```bash